 The undergraduate Interdisciplinary Studies (IDS) program, also known as 3D, is designed to allow students to develop plans of study with themes that suit their individual interests and needs.
 When a traditional degree path will not adequately prepare a student for their academic and career goals, IDS offers a way of customizing a plan of study using combinations of disciplines.
 Before students are accepted into the program, they must work with advising staff to identify their program requirements, drawing from at least three academic areas.

-Successful admittance and completion of the program will result in either a Bachelor of Science or Bachelor of Arts in Interdisciplinary Studies.
-Be advised – IDS is not meant to be a general undergraduate degree.
-Your degree plan must be sharply focused and designed to meet a specific, clearly defined educational objective.
+The undergraduate IDS program is housed in the College of Arts and Sciences, and is available to all students.
+Successful admittance and completion of the program will result in either a Bachelor of Science or a Bachelor of Arts in Interdisciplinary Studies.
+This program is not meant to be a general undergraduate degree.
+Instead, your degree plan will be sharply focused and designed to meet a specific, clearly defined objective.